jembi/who-covid19-surveillance-package/README.md

 - Top Level Organisation unit - in this package: `ImspTQPwCqd`
 - A Tracked Entity Identifier (a unique Tracked Entity Attribute) - in this package: `he05i8FUwu3`

+## Dependant HAPI FHIR instance

+In our scenario, the case report messages we send form part of a larger health information exchange including Health Worker and Facility registries.
+In our example however, the external registries don't exist and therefore we need to create the Practitioner and Organization resources that we will be referencing in our Bundle.
+To create these resources please use [this Postman collection](https://www.getpostman.com/collections/a750f85613629eded003) to run the POST requests.
+We've included all the necessary resources.
+Please create the Practiioners and Organisations before sending through the case report.
+Refer to each message structure below for the required HAPI FHIR resources that must first be instantiated before submitting data.

 ## Example Covid19 Surveillance Message Structures